- Not AKC Recognized

 Treats are always an attention grabber for this breed but can quickly lead to chubbiness so praise is the best way to go for the most part.

-Training sessions should be kept short so neither you nor your pup gets frustrated.
-He will require patience and it is imperative that you never lose your cool and use a harsh tone with him.
+Dog training sessions should be kept short so neither you nor your pup gets frustrated.
+He will require patience and it is imperative that you never lose your cool and use a harsh tone with him, only positive reinforcement.

 If you can get him to be willing, you’ll have an all-star in training.
 He is agile enough to do cute tricks and will eat up the attention he will get from performing.